dotlang/language/README.md

 - The order of the contents of source code file matters: First `import` section, `type` section, structs and finally functions.
 - `any` denotes any type.
 Everything can be used for `any` type (primitives, structs, unions, function pointers, ...).
 It can be something like an empty struct.
 - Immutability: All variables are immutable but can be re-assigned.
-- You can simulate constant values using functions: `func PI -> 3.1415;`
+- You can simulate constant values using functions: `func PI -> 3.1415;`.
+Compiler/runtime will take care of optimizations.

 ###Structs
 ```